SpikeInterface/spikeinterface-events/spikeinterface-workshop-2024/README.md

 ## Registration

-Attending the workshop is free, but you need to regioster here:
+Attending the workshop is free, but you need to register here:
 [Registration link](https://forms.gle/iaBgEuw24wzzhJpF8)

 At time of registration you can also express interest for presenting a poster.
 Registration will close on May 13th 2024.
 Please contact Matthias Hennig (m.hennig@ed.ac.uk) if you need an invitation letter for visa purposes.

 Maximum capacity:
 * **Workshop (day 1-2)**: 120 attendees